 The monitoring schedule is shown in Appendix E. Results of measured air-borne noise level, in terms of $L{eq(30min)}$ and graphical presentations are presented in Appendix F. The weather condition during the monitoring period is summarized in Appendix G.

-In the reporting month, two exceedances were recorded at air-borne noise Limit Levels at the podium next to Tower 3, The Waterfront (CNM-3) on 16 July 2015 and Tower 2, The Harbourside (CNM-4) on 24 July 2015.
-Actions stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) were undertaken.
+In the reporting month, no exceedance was recorded at air-borne noise Limit Levels.
+Actions stipulated under the Event and Action Plan (Table 2.3 of the EM&A Manual) would be undertaken if exceedance is recorded.